-- The Superintendent or their designee will monitor any situation that may warrant a school cancellation and will make the determination to do so. - The Public Information Officer will activate use of the District's mass communication system. - The Public Information Officer will contact local media, post the information on the website and social media sites utilized by the District.
+- The Superintendent or designee will monitor any situation that may warrant a school cancellation and will make the determination to do so. - The Director of Technology, upon request of the Superintendent, will activate the use of the District's mass communication system and post the information on the website and social media used by the District.
+The Communication Specialist may assist. - Administrators, as assigned, will contact local media.